-Felix Mercado enters his 11th season as the head coach of Brown University’s men’s and women’s water polo teams in 2017-18 having coached 16 all-conference performers and five All-Americans on the women’s side alone during his time with the Bears.
+Felix Mercado enters his 11th season as the head coach of Brown University’s men’s and women’s water polo teams in 2017-18 having coached 16 all-conference performers and six All-Americans on the women’s side alone during his time with the Bears.

 During the 2017 season, Brown posted a 21-10 record, marking the Bears’ seventh winning year and sixth 20-win campaign during the Mercado era.
 Mercado mentored Marisa Kolokotronis ’17 who earned Second Team All-CWPA and First Team All-CWPA Tournament accolades.

 In 2015, Mercado guided the Bears to a 20-17 record, marking the third time in four seasons that the team finished with 20 or more wins.
 He coached a pair of All-CWPA and ACWPC All-American performers in Shannon Crowley ’17 and Marisol Dakan ’18.
 Under Mercado’s tutelage, Dakan set Brown’s single-season saves record with 403 saves in 2015.
 As a team, the Bears out-performed their seed, placing fifth at the CWPA Championship with an 8-7 win over Harvard.
 In 2016, Mercado challenged a young team, which included eight freshmen, playing 19 ranked opponents on the season.